unswexplains/unswexplains.github.io/a15628c691a0/content.md

 Second, people sometimes think that "mean" means "normal" - that the mean value is the value that *normal* things have, and that deviations from the mean are signs of abnormality.
 For example, they might think that the mean age at which children start walking is the age at which normal children start walking, and that children who aren't walking by then are somehow abnormal.
 If there's any danger of this, you might like to emphasise that "mean" does not mean "normal", and that plenty of normal things deviate from the mean.

 Third, sometimes spread is just as important as mean.
 When it comes to town planning, for example, the mean size of a family doesn't tell us everything we need to know - we also need to know how small and how frequent are the smallest ones, and how large and how frequent are the largest ones.
-This effects the nature and number of houses that we need to build.
+This affects the nature and number of houses that we need to build.
 Similarly, when packing for a trip to a foreign city, it's not enough to know the mean daily temperature.
 You'll also need to know the range - how cold will it get, and how hot?
 So keep in mind, when reporting means, that you might also need to report spreads.

 # Be careful with percentages